ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetGrabbedObject method returns the current object being grabbed by the controller.

-#### GetControllerVisibilityState/0

-  > `public bool GetControllerVisibilityState()`

-  * Parameters
-   * _none_
-  * Returns
-   * `bool` - Returns true if the expected grabbed state of the controller visibility should be visible, and returns false if the expected state should be hidden.

-The GetControllerVisibilityState method returns the current expected controller visibility state from the grabbed action.

 ### Example

 `VRTK/Examples/005_Controller/BasicObjectGrabbing` demonstrates the grabbing of interactable objects that have the `VRTK_InteractableObject` script attached to them.
 The objects can be picked up and thrown around.